ngua/rumps/docs/btree.md

 **Design rationale:**

-- `BTreeMap` for roots enables ordered iteration over variable names (`ORDER` over globals)
+- `HashMap<NodeId, Node>` is a storage pool—`NodeId`s are internal references with no semantic ordering
+- Collation order is maintained by sorted `keys` within each `Node` and the tree structure itself
-- `RwLock<HashMap>` for nodes allows concurrent reads with exclusive writes
+- `RwLock` enables concurrent reads with exclusive writes
 - All operations are `async` to support future disk persistence without API changes

 ### `Node`